Time in Australia: Anomalies

 Unlike the rest of mainland New South Wales, Broken Hill and the surrounding region (Yancowinna County) observes Australian Central Standard Time (UTC+09:30), a time zone it shares with nearby South Australia and the Northern Territory.

 Heron Island, 72 km off the coast off Gladstone in Queensland, for decades had two time zones: the island resort followed DST all year round, whereas the Marine Research Centre and the Parks and Wildlife office on the island remained on Eastern Standard Time.
 The resort ceased this practice in 2014 in favour of observing the same time as the rest of Queensland, explaining that this was to "simplify our arrival and departures".
 Resort manager Alistair Cooray in 2007 said that no-one was sure how the time zone came about.
 'I believe it started in the late 1950s early 1960s as a way to give the guests a bit more daylight time on the island and no-one knows for sure though.

 Lord Howe Island, part of the state of New South Wales but 600 km east of the Australian mainland in the Pacific Ocean, uses UTC+10:30 during the winter months (30 minutes ahead of the eastern states), but advances to UTC+11:00 in summer (the same time as the rest of New South Wales except Yancowinna County).

-A compromise between Western and Central time (UTC+08:45, without DST), unofficially known as Central Western Standard Time, is used in one area in the southeastern corner of Western Australia and one roadhouse in South Australia.
+A compromise between Western and Central time (UTC+08:45, without DST), also known as Central Western Standard Time, is unofficially used in one area in the southeastern corner of Western Australia and one roadhouse in South Australia.
 Towns east of Caiguna on the Eyre Highway (including Eucla, Cocklebiddy, Madura, Mundrabilla and Border Village, just over the border into South Australia), follow "CWT" instead of Western Australian time.
 The total population of that area is estimated at 200 people.

 A number of small towns in Outback Western Australia also follow UTC+09:30 rather than UTC+08.
 These towns include Blackstone, Irrunytju, Warakurna, Wanarn, Kiwirrkurra, and Tjukurla.

 The Indian Pacific train has its own time zone—a so-called "train time" when travelling between Kalgoorlie, Western Australia and Port Augusta, South Australia—which was at UTC+09:00 hours during November 2005 when DST was observed in the eastern and southern states.